cogdog/tru-collector/README.md

 ## Relatively New Features

+* *Customize Comments** Modify the title where comments are displayed and add an extra prompt.
 * **Alt Text Field** Sharing form now includes a place to enter alternative text for the main image for better web accessibility.
 * **Default Description Content** And one more new theme option to pre-populate the description field with default content.
 * **Comment Options**  The email entry form now has an option to require entry, as well as another one to allow content creator to choose to receive email notifications of comments.